LeLawnGames/overdrive-plex/README.md

 ### Note on .odm's

 A known issue with downloading the contents of .odm files is that in some cases certain errors related to the license will occur.
 The only fix for that is to redownload the odm.
+There is error handling built into the script to keep these instances from interfering with other non-problematic odm's when running in batch.

 ## Execution
 ### The order of operations for the whole process is as follows: